marcandre259/blog/_posts/2025-04-21-crossover-design.md

 This split into sequences or branches of treatment sounds like a lot of trouble, but it allows control for time-dependent effects across subjects in the analysis.
-In practice, this can be done with a statistical model or by simply taking the difference of the treatment differences between the treatment branches.
+Concretely, this can be done with a statistical model or by simply taking the difference of the treatment differences between the treatment branches.
 Shared time-dependent effects between subjects are removed by taking this difference.